 Key facts of the tour

 Wayside crosses and wayside shrines bear witness to the piety of the people.
-For hundreds of years, these small religious monuments made of wood, stone and masonry have been erected and maintained, some of them decorated with flowers and candles.
+For hundreds of years, these small religious monuments made of wood, stone and masonry have mostly been erected and maintained by the wayside, some decorated with flowers and candles.

-In the Upper Werntal, these signs of gratitude, reminders of accidents or simple impulses to prayer are particularly abundant.
-There are over 600 of them in the region.
-Wayside shrines from different eras and materials, with the most diverse motifs and designs.
-This tour takes you right through the land of the Marterli, past around 80 small monuments and draws your attention to a few outstanding examples of this Franconian way of life.
+In the Upper Werntal, these tokens of gratitude, reminders of misfortunes or simple impulses for prayer are particularly numerous.
+The region has over 600 of them.
+Wayside shrines from different eras and materials, with a wide variety of motifs and designs.
+This tour takes you right through the land of wayside shrines, past around 80 small monuments and draws your attention to a few outstanding examples of this Franconian way of life.

-A cycling tour for nature lovers, explorers and culture enthusiasts.
+A cycle tour for nature lovers, explorers and culture vultures

 Start and end station